 The REIT is required to make an offer to holders of the Debentures to purchase all or a portion of their Debentures for cash in the event of a Change of Control (as defined in the Indenture).
 The REIT cannot assure holders of Debentures that, if required, it would have sufficient cash or other financial resources at that time or would be able to arrange financing to pay the purchase price of the Debentures in cash.
 The REIT's ability to purchase the Debentures in such an event may be limited by law, by the Indenture, by the terms of other present or future agreements relating to the REIT's credit facilities and other indebtedness and agreements that the REIT may enter into in the future which may replace, supplement or amend the REIT's future debt.
-The REIT's future credit agreements or other agreements may contain provisions that could prohibit the purchase by the REIT of the Debentures arises at a time when the REIT is prohibited from purchasing or redeeming the Debentures, the REIT could seek the consent of lenders to purchase the Debentures or could attempt to refinance the borrowings that contain this prohibition.
+The REIT's future credit agreements or other agreements may contain provisions that could prohibit the purchase by the REIT of the Debentures without the consent of the lenders or other parties thereunder.
+If the REIT's obligation to offer to purchase the Debentures arises at a time when the REIT is prohibited from purchasing or redeeming the Debentures, the REIT could seek the consent of lenders to purchase the Debentures or could attempt to refinance the borrowings that contain this prohibition.
 If the REIT does not obtain consent or refinance these borrowings, the REIT could remain prohibited from purchasing the Debentures under its offer.